erichards52/Broken_string_adv_test/README.md

 ======================================================

 ## Usage guide:
-1. In order to run this you can use the pipeline by making sure you have all requirements (will make this/Dockerfile)
+1. In order to use this pipeline you can use the Dockerfile (easier method) found within the repo (explained below) or make sure you fulfill the following requirements:
+   * Python3
+   * build-essential
+   * curl
+   * unzip
+   * groff
+   * less
+   * coreutils
+   * openjdk-11-jre-headless
+   * openjdk-17-jre
+   * bedtools
+   * git
+   * nextflow
+   * scikit-learn
+   * pandas

 2. Clone the repository ```git clone https://github.com/erichards52/Broken_string_adv_test.git```